Jan-Kerschbaum/Parec/README.md

 - **🛳️ [`Dockerfile`](parec-frontend/Dockerfile):** This Dockerfile builds and deploys a frontend application using `Node.js` and `Nginx`, copying over the necessary files and configurations and installing required dependencies in the process.

-ℹ️ All necessary dependencies are indicated in the [requirements.txt](parec-backend/requirements.txt) file.

 ***
 ## 🗃️ Data <a name="data"></a>